mahancoder/paya-coding-competition/README.md

 Answers for Paya League Comp Sci final round (2022 - 1401)

 ## Usage
-First, build the apps from source, and then run your desired executable in /build directory.
+First, build the apps from source, and then run your desired executable in a question's directory.

 ## Building from source
 To build from source, run build.sh: